mattcossins-arm/Arm-Developer-Labs-Staging/docs/_posts/2025-07-11-C-Based-Application-from-Scratch.md

 ---
-title: Develop a Application from scratch for the Raspberry Pi
+title: Create a minimal C-Based Project for Raspberry Pi
 description: This self-service project goes back to the fundamentals.
 The challenge is to develop an application of your choice but your are only permitted to use the C language with as few dependencies as possible.
 subjects:
 - Performance and Architecture